PeterDaveHello/ipinfo.tw/README.md

 Wget
 ```

-As mentioned above, if `https://` is not specified, connection will be redirected from http to https, in this case, `curl` will need an additional parameter: `-L`/`--location` to follow location redirection.
+As mentioned above, on the demo domain - `ipinfo.tw`, if `https://` is not specified in the URL, connection will be redirected from http to https, in this case, `curl` will need an additional parameter: `-L`/`--location` to follow location redirection.

 ## Build